 - Turkey skin – Fatty foods like turkey skin is difficult for dogs to digest, which can cause pancreatitis.

-- Alcohol – Alcohol can cause intoxication, lack of coordination, poor breathing, abnormal acidity and potentially even a coma or death.
+- Alcohol – Alcohol can cause intoxication, lack of coordination, poor breathing and potentially, a coma or death.

 - Cooked bones – When it comes to bones, the danger is that cooked bones can easily splinter when chewed by your dog or cat; the splinters can cause damage when chewed and/or swallowed.